 The Eastbay 46 SX is powered by a pair of 8.3L Cummins QSC 600HO engines putting out 600-hp each.
 While we haven’t tested this boat to verify the numbers, Grand Banks tells us that these engines push the 46 SX to a max speed of around 33 kts, with a cruise speed of roughly 26 kts.
 A 500 gallon (1,893 L) fuel capacity gives the 46 SX a range of roughly 240 miles, says the builder.

-The Eastbay 46 SX does not come cheap and for many people that is the rub.
+Grand Banks does a lot of things, perhaps most things, right in the Eastbay 46 SX.
+Its signature is its lavish use of teak below.
+Our experience is that most people use Eastbay's in the summertime around home, and usually only venture any distance on the annual yacht club cruise.
+But the 46 SX can do much more than that.The Eastbay 46 SX does not come cheap and for many people that is the rub.
 Each year new boats are introduced to compete with Eastbay, and most are priced lower.
 Our advice is to start your search with the Eastbay 46, then look at all of the others.
 With time the value/price relationship with which you feel comfortable will become apparent.

 Standard and Optional Features

 Full Warranty Information on this brand coming soon!